 Field geology courses at the Brauer Field Station are intensive, project-oriented experiences designed to instruct students in the use of basic field methods and equipment, and develop their skills of observation, interpretation, synthesis and graphic presentation of geologic data.
 Our field camp has a staff-student ratio of 1:8 or less, which provides quality field instruction and supervision plus individual assistance as needed, as well as constructive support and advisement during evening hours when field projects are compiled.
 See the schedule below for information about course length and credits earned.

 Students and faculty are housed at Brauer in “bunk rooms” that each sleep four to ten people.
 Bathrooms are equipped with hot showers.
 Other activities such as studying, map preparation, reading, lounging, group discussions, etc., are centered in the dining/classroom area of the building.
-The room and board fee includes lodging, breakfast, bag lunch and dinner Monday through Saturday, plus brunch and dinner on Sundays.
+The room and board fee includes lodging, breakfast, bag lunch and dinner Thursday through Tuesday, plus brunch and dinner on Wednesdays.

 As are most geology field camp experiences, this is a mentally and physically challenging program.
 We are in the field all day, six days a week, hiking through rough terrain.
 Students should be in good health and prepared to deal with varying weather conditions.